adi-g15/Ludo-The_Game/README.md

 ## Future Plans -
-Currently, I am learning more of the 'web thing' ;D, and I have completed ALL i wanted in this initially, so lesser chance i will work much on it, but as i say, if you ask of something in it, I do consider.
+Currently, I am learning more of the 'web thing' ;D, and I have completed ALL I wanted in this initially, so lesser chance I will work much on it, but as I say, if you ask of something in it, I do consider.

 * Creating a _web version_ of this, probably using Angular
 * Have an API endpoint, that connects the web version, the cli version, and the GUI.
 (API basically done, will be customised, when i go for the web version)